Toggle Theme

 Here’s a hidden option: Used RTX 3090 24GB.

 Used RTX 3090s now go for around $600.
-24GB VRAM can run 32B Q4 and 70B Q4 (aggressive quantization).
+A single 24GB card is a good fit for 32B Q4; if your target is 70B Q4, two 3090s are more realistic, or you must accept heavy offload and more aggressive quantization.
 Compute is slightly weaker than 4090, but price is halved.

 A friend bought a used 3090 and has run it for over a year without issues.
 The key is finding a reliable seller and avoiding ex-mining cards.